 Most teams spend 70-80% of their weekly status meetings discussing status, hence the name.
 That’s why it’s boring.

-How to transform your boring weekly status meeting into a powerful problem solving meeting that will benefit everyone:
+How to transform your boring weekly synch meeting into a powerful problem solving meeting that will benefit everyone:

 Tip 1: Prepare.
 In order to transform your status meeting into problem solving, everyone must first be prepared to discuss and solve problems.
 We must all commit to taking a bit of time to prepare, reflect on how each of us are doing, as well as how our teammates are doing.
 Then, we can come ready to engage in exciting conversation instead of sitting through mind-numbing status.
 I call this preparation Meeting With Myself.